 Along with the automation workflow to activate Brand Portal on AEM Assets as a Cloud Service, there exists another method to manually configure AEM Assets as a Cloud Service with Brand Portal using Adobe Developer Console which is not recommended anymore.

-Contact Adobe Support if you are facing any problem while activating your Brand Portal tenant.
+Contact Customer Support if you are facing any problem while activating your Brand Portal tenant.